 Special Educational Needs and Disabilities (SEND)

 St Peter’s welcomes children of all abilities and talents.
 While in most cases quality teaching will adapt to a child’s individual needs, there are times when an individual will need extra support either for a short time or for a sustained period of time.
 Children are supported in class in whichever way is most appropriate.
 We have trained staff who have specialisms in specific areas relating to learning and emotional needs.
 Additional support from the Local Authority will be sought in some cases and parents will be involved at all stages of their child’s journey through education.
-The overriding aim for any child with SEND is for them to become independent in their learning and their life skills.
+The overriding aim for any child with SEND is for them to become independent in their learning and life skills. (see SEND local offer)

 At St Peter’s we believe that many children have the potential to excel in specific areas of the curriculum.
 We aim to uncover a child’s latent talents.
 Where a child is identified as having a special talent or ability, teaching will be differentiated to ensure that suitable challenges are available.
 This may be through enrichment activities such as specific problems or research based activities or problems requiring more advanced thinking skills.
 There are also occasions when children are challenged in small groups either by a member of school staff or an external visitor.
 There are opportunities to collaborate with children from other schools in many areas of the school curriculum and Weydon School also organises challenges for specific Year 5 and 6 children.
-Enrichment activities are also available through Confederation collaboration.